SalomonKisters/poker_calculator/README.md

 [-] Try Multiprocessing instead of async processing
 [ ] Implement step-by-step hand evaluation for faster multi-player calculations [ ] Create a user interface for easier interaction
+[ ] Add some kind of caching for table cards / already checked hand combinations (?)

 ## Requirements